• Home

 “Textbook Transformation Grants” from Affordable Learning Georgia

-• Comprehensive General Chemistry (GA Southern) by Beulah Narendrapurapu, Debanjana Ghosh, Arpita Saha, Leah Williams, and Nikki Cannon-Rech
+• Comprehensive General Chemistry (GA Southern) by Beulah Narendrapurapu, Debanjana Ghosh, Arpita Saha, Leah Williams, Nikki Cannon-Rech, and Jeffrey M. Mortimore

 Comprehensive General Chemistry (GA Southern)

-Beulah Narendrapurapu, Debanjana Ghosh, Arpita Saha, Leah Williams, and Nikki Cannon-Rech
+Beulah Narendrapurapu, Debanjana Ghosh, Arpita Saha, Leah Williams, Nikki Cannon-Rech, and Jeffrey M. Mortimore

 This LibGuides-based open textbook with MathML, adapted from OpenStax Chemistry 2nd Edition, was created through a Round 14 Textbook Transformation Grant.
 Each chapter contains a set of downloadable end-of-chapter problems.